 Take a look, and yes, he did build a working menorah from over 200 empty diet coke cans.

-When they came up with the slogan “Reduce, Reuse, Recycle” I don’t think they had this giant menorah in mind.
+I am pretty sure that when they came up with the slogan “Reduce, Reuse, Recycle,” they didn’t have this giant menorah in mind.

 Why a giant menorah . . .

 If I remember the story correctly, and I probably don’t have it quite right, he was tired of being told by the neighbors that he was the only house without Christmas lights.